All Episodes

 Why isn't Saudi Arabia being told to come back and support the Israelis against Hezbollah?

-Why is why is only Iraq?
+Why is only Iran?

 Bush spent all this capital and all of this treasure, all of this money, and all of these lives to create an ally in the Middle East of the United States.